 Yes.
 Your vote will count for your one choice.

+Albany voters use Ranked-Choice Voting to elect Members of the City Council and the Members of the Board of Education.
 Berkeley voters use Ranked-Choice Voting to elect the Mayor, Members of the City Council, and the City Auditor.
 Oakland elects its Mayor, City Council members, City Attorney, City Auditor, and School Directors using Ranked-Choice Voting.
 San Leandro uses Ranked-Choice Voting to elect its Mayor and City Council members.

-With Ranked-Choice Voting, if a candidate receives a majority (50%+1) of the first-choice votes cast for that office, that candidate will be elected.
+Berkeley/Oakland/San Leandro: With Ranked-Choice Voting, if a candidate receives a majority (50%+1) of the first-choice votes cast for that office, that candidate will be elected.
 However, if no candidate receives a majority of the first-choice votes cast, an elimination process begins.
 The candidate who received the fewest first-choice votes is eliminated.
 Next, each vote cast for that candidate will be transferred to the voter's next-ranked choice among the remaining candidates.
 This elimination process will continue until one candidate receives a majority and is deemed the winner.

 The Ranked-Choice ballot card is designed in a side-by-side column format and lists the names of all of the candidates with five repeating columns.
 This format allows a voter to select a first-choice candidate in the first column, a second-choice candidate in the second column, a third-choice candidate in the third column, a fourth-choice candidate in the fourth column, and a fifth-choice candidate in the fifth column.
 Voters will fill in the bubble in the corresponding colunm next to the name of the candidate they choose.